Yomif Kejelcha

-Yomif Kejelcha Atomsa (born 1 August 1997) is an Ethiopian distance runner.
-He formerly held world records in the short track mile (3:47.01 from 2019 to 2025) and the half marathon (57:30 from 2024 to 2025).
+Yomif Kejelcha Atomsa (ዮሚፍ ቀጄልቻ; born 1 August 1997) is an Ethiopian long-distance runner.
+He is the current world record holder in the half marathon and 10,000 m road race.
+Kejelcha is also the former world record holder in the short track mile, and he is the second athlete, after Sabastian Sawe, to break two hours in the marathon in a record-eligible race, finishing in 1:59:41.

 Yomif won the silver medal in the 10,000 metres at the 2019 World Athletics Championships and gold medals for the 3000 metres at the 2016 and 2018 World Indoor Championships.
 He was the 2013 World Youth 3000 m champion and 2014 World Junior 5000 m gold medallist.

 Early life

 Yomif was born on 1 August 1997 in Showa, Oromia, Ethiopia.
 His father is Kejelcha Atoma, and his mother is Biritu Negese.
 He is the fifth of nine children.

-Yomif was introduced to the sport of athletics by his friend Abebe Dribsa.
+Yomif was introduced to athletics by his friend Abebe Dribsa.
 Against his father's wishes, Yomif dropped out of high school in the ninth grade to pursue running, leading to his expulsion from home.
 Yomif secured school clearance to apply for the police force, and returned home at the suggestion of his mother.
 Yomif joined the Burayu Kenema Club, and moved to the outskirts of Addis Ababa to train.